Andcircle/Term3_Proj1_Path_Planning/README.md

 To be noted: only the last one point of previous path is not enough, because previous path will not get enough weights, when changing lanes, the new spline curve will change direction abruptly.

 With target speed and stored current speed, we can calculate all the x value of the path points in car local coordinates, then use existed spline curve for interpolation to get y value.
-After that, all this path points can be transferred to global coordinates and send to simulator.
+After that, all these path points can be transferred to global coordinates and send to simulator.

 To be noted:
 1. Acceleration limit should be taken into consideration.